Published on September 15, 2025

 Staying on top of your family’s health insurance doesn’t have to be a headache.
 With a little planning, you can handle your coverage with ease and make sure everyone has the protection they need.
 The birthday rule is just one piece of the puzzle, but understanding how it works is a great first step.
 By building a few simple habits, you can feel secure in your decisions and avoid unexpected costs.
 Think of it as an annual financial check-up that keeps your family’s health and budget in good shape.

-Review Your Options Annually
+Why You Should Review Your Coverage Annually

 Life changes, and your insurance needs can change right along with it.
 Set aside time each year, especially during the Open Enrollment period, to review your family’s health plans.
 Consider if your current coverage still fits your needs regarding doctors, prescriptions, and budget.
 Rules like the birthday rule are designed to make things clearer for families and insurance companies, but an annual review ensures you’re still using the best plan available.
 Taking the time to compare health plans can help you confirm you have the right coverage for the year ahead, preventing any gaps or surprises.